curtismu7/pingone-user-management-app/README.md

 # OIDC Authentication JavaScript Sample Guide
-The PingOne Authentication Sample is built on top of [OpenID Connect/OAuth 2 API endpoints](https://apidocs.pingidentity.com/pingone/platform/v1/api/) to give you a basic overview how invoke PingOne’s OIDC protocol to authenticate an existing user.
+The PingOne Authentication Sample is built on top of [OpenID Connect/OAuth 2 API endpoints](https://apidocs.pingidentity.com/pingone/platform/v1/api/) to give you a basic overview how invoke PingOne's OIDC protocol to authenticate an existing user.
 This example shows you how to
 use [@ping-identity/p14c-js-sdk-auth](https://www.npmjs.com/package/@ping-identity/p14c-js-sdk-auth) library to login a user to your JavaScript application through the [implicit flow](https://openid.net/specs/openid-connect-implicit-1_0.html), where the user is redirected to the PingOne hosted login page.
 After the successful authentication the user is redirected back to the application with an ID and access token.